 As a global corporate citizen, we recognize the importance of the environment to a healthy, sustainable future for our business, our patients, and communities.
 We are committed to the protection of our employees and the environment with an approach to continuously strengthen our environmental stewardship.
 We believe that we are in material compliance with current applicable laws and regulations.
 However, we could be held liable for damages and fines should contamination of the environment or individual exposures to hazardous substances occur.
 In addition, we cannot predict how changes in these laws and regulations, or the development of new laws and regulations, will affect our business operations or the cost of compliance.
 Further, regulators are considering, and in some cases have implemented, new environmental disclosure rules.
-For example, the SEC and other regulators have proposed amendments to its disclosure rules regarding climate-related disclosure requirements, and California has recently enacted new disclosure rules.
+For example, California has recently enacted new climate-related disclosure rules and requirements.
 The cost of complying with any new disclosure regimes is uncertain.
 In addition, climate change may impact our business by increasing operating costs due to additional regulatory requirements, physical risks to our facilities, energy limitations, and disruptions to our supply chain.
 These potential risks are accounted for in our business planning, including investment in renewable energy, reducing energy and water consumption, greenhouse gas emissions, and waste production.
 As part of our climate action plan, we established emission reduction targets in line with a 1.5 degree pathway, established Net Zero emission commitments by 2050, and had those targets verified by the Sciences Based Target Initiative.
-Additional information is included in our annual ESG Report located on our website at www.lllumina.com/csr.
+Additional information is included in our annual CSR Report located on our website at www.lllumina.com/csr.